Cumulative Layout Shift

 How does Cumulative Layout Shift affect Lighthouse scores?β

-You can prevent layout shifts if you know the size of the element that's being loaded.
+You can prevent some layout shifts if you know the size of the element that's being loaded.
 In that case, you can provide an empty placeholder with the appropriate height, and then fill in the contents later.

 Web fontsβ